meleyal/generative-music-with-javascript/website/book/primers/javascript.md

 _Source_ nodes generate signals and are the inputs of our system.
 These signals are routed through _effect_ nodes to modify them in various ways.
-Everything ends up at a single _destination_ node, i.e. your speakers, producing the audible output of our system.
+Everything ends up at a single _destination_ node, i.e. our speakers, producing the audible output of our system.
 This is digital signal processing 101.

 :::note IMG